stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-Most people don't understand what they are doing. 🙄
+Most people don't understand what they are doing 🙄

 &nbsp;